projectcapsule/capsule/docs/operator/references.md

     capsule.clastix.io/storage-classes-regexp: <regex>
 ```

-Any tentative of tenant owner to use a not allowed Storage Class will fail.
+Any tentative of tenant owner to use a not allowed _StorageClass_ will fail.

 ### spec.containerRegistries
-Field `containerRegistries` specify the Trusted Image Registries assigned to the tenant.
+Field `containerRegistries` specifies the ttrusted image registries assigned to the tenant.

 ```yaml
 apiVersion: capsule.clastix.io/v1alpha1